abbbi/qmpbackup/README.md

  qmpbackup --help
 ```

-for more information and possible functions.
+for more information and possible options.

 Limitations
 -----------